 The success of science lies in the fact that, if you keep doing experiments, you usually get nearer to the truth.
 So after years of travelling and corresponding with farmers all over the world, I might revise my statement to say, “cows are brown, white, black, grey, beige, or a mixture of these colours.”
-I’d be a lot nearer to the truth, and in fact I’d be fairly surprised after a few decades of research to see any new colours coming up.
+I’d be a lot nearer to the truth, and in fact I’d be fairly surprised after a few decades of research and collaboration with others around the world to see any new colours coming up.

 Science has enhanced our lives in incredible ways.
 For example, many of us would not be alive today without medical technology based on hundreds of years of scientific endeavour.
-It’s tempting to get carried away, valuing science above any other kind of knowledge, but there are other ways of knowing that are equally important.
-Art conveys ideas, experiences or emotions that provok us to think or do something in response; history helps us to learn from the experiences of others; and the study of literature can give us an in-depth insight into other cultures and ways of thinking.
+It’s tempting to get carried away, valuing science above any other kind of knowledge, but there are other ways of knowing that are equally important in their own way.
+Art conveys ideas, experiences or emotions that provoke us to think or do something in response; history helps us to learn from the experiences of others; and the study of literature can give us an in-depth insight into other cultures and ways of thinking.

 In fact, to find answers to any of the really important questions about meaning and purpose that affect us throughout our lives, we always have to go beyond science.
-Some scientific data might help define the question, for example a farmer facing a drought would probably like to know some details about the current weather patterns, and the availability of seeds for more hardy crops, before she can start asking what is the point of trying to grow anything at all.
-In the end, she is asking a philosophical or theological question – and so are the rest of us when we go through any significant experience in life.
+Some scientific data might help define the question.
+For example a farmer facing a drought knows the weather patterns have changed, or that her usual crops are no longer suitable for her area, but this might force her to ask what’s the point of trying to grow anything in the first place, and why doesn’t the world seem to care about her plight?
+In the end, she is asking big non-scientific questions about meaning or purpose – and so are the rest of us when we go through any significant experience in life.